LONDON MARKETS: FTSE 100 Lifted As Unilever Advances, With ECB Meeting In Focus

 ADVERTISEMENT

-But shares of EasyJet PLC (EZJ.LN) were dragged down 4.4% even as the budget airline said unit revenue turned positive (http://www.marketwatch.com/story/easyjet-quarterly-unit-revenue-turns-positive-2017-07-20) in the third quarter after a period of sharp declines.
-EasyJet is currently searching for a new chief executive as Carolyn McCall plans to leave to run broadcaster ITV (ITV.LN) .
+But shares of EasyJet PLC (EZJ.LN) were dragged down 4.9% even as the budget airline said unit revenue turned positive (http://www.marketwatch.com/story/easyjet-quarterly-unit-revenue-turns-positive-2017-07-20) in the third quarter after a period of sharp declines.

+"Despite an improvement in [the third quarter], the group still expects revenue per seat to decline by 2% across the second half as a whole and that suggests that the key summer period has been seeing some significant discounting," wrote Laith Khalaf, senior analyst at Hargreaves Lansdown.

 Check out:Why there is a 'massive' opportunity in British leisure stocks (http://www.marketwatch.com/story/why-there-is-a-massive-opportunity-in-british-leisure-stocks-2017-07-19)